-- I understand that this Acceptable Use Policy applies not only to my work and use of school ICT equipment in school, but also applies to my use of school ICT systems and equipment off the premises and my use of personal equipment on the premises or in situations related to my employment by the school - I understand that if I fail to comply with this Acceptable Use Policy Agreement, I could be subject to disciplinary action.
+- I understand that this Acceptable Use Policy applies not only to my work and use of school Education Technology equipment in school, but also applies to my use of school Education Technology systems and equipment off the premises and my use of personal equipment on the premises or in situations related to my employment by the school. - I understand that illegal online activity outside of school will be dealt with via the school's disciplinary procedures and/or the schools Child Protection policy. - I understand that if I fail to comply with this Acceptable Use Policy Agreement, I could be subject to disciplinary action.
 This could include a warning, a suspension, referral to Governors and / or the Local Authority and in the event of illegal activities the involvement of the police.

-I have read and understand the above and agree to use the school ICT systems (both in and out of school) and my own devices (in school and when carrying out communications related to the school) within these guidelines.
+I have read and understand the above and agree to use the school Education Technology systems (both in and out of school) and my own devices (in school and when carrying out communications related to the school) within these guidelines.

-Staff / Volunteer Name
+Staff/Volunteer Name

 Signed

 Date